 Quality Standards and Heavy Metal Control of Talc as an Anti-Adherent in Pharmaceutical Tablets

-Talc is a commonly used anti-adherent in pharmaceutical solid dosage forms, especially tablets.
-It prevents sticking between tablets and punches during compression, improving manufacturing efficiency and ensuring consistent product quality.
-However, due to its natural mineral origin, talc can contain trace heavy metals, which pose potential safety concerns.
-Therefore, strict quality control is required to ensure its pharmaceutical-grade purity, particularly with respect to heavy metal content.
+Talc is a widely used anti-adherent in solid dosage forms, particularly tablets.
+It prevents sticking between tablets and punches during compression, enhancing manufacturing efficiency and ensuring consistent product quality.
+However, as a natural mineral, talc can contain trace heavy metals, raising safety concerns.
+Strict quality control is essential to ensure pharmaceutical-grade purity, especially regarding heavy metal content.

-Talc, chemically known as hydrated magnesium silicate, is a fine, white powder with:
+Chemically hydrated magnesium silicate, a fine white powder

-Compatibility with both direct compression and wet granulation
+Inert and compatible with direct compression and wet granulation

 ---|---|